Connor inspires Hull victory at Leeds

 Having ended their winless run at Wakefield in comprehensive fashion last week in racking up a 30-0 half-time score, Leeds were dealt a taste of their own medicine on home soil.

-They had chances to get at Hull, Liam Sutcliffe twice drifting passes forward to captain for the night Ash Handley and David Fusitu'a having a try ruled out when his touchdown appeared to brush the sideline in-goal.
+They had chances to get at Hull, Sutcliffe twice drifting passes forward to captain Ash Handley, while David Fusitu'a also had a try ruled out when his touchdown appeared to brush the sideline.

-Some fans departed early with the scoreline blowing out, missing the late revival which gave those who remained some hope for days ahead.
+Some home fans departed early with Leeds well beaten, missing the late charge which gave those who remained a bit of hope for games to come.

 Leeds: Walker; Fusitu'a, Sutcliffe, Briscoe, Handley; Austin, Sezer; Oledzki, Johnson, Prior, Gannon, Martin, Tetevano